sdcio/docs/docs/user-guide/configuration/discovery/service.md

 # Device discovery using k8s services

 Service discovery uses the provided `serviceSelector` section of the `DiscoveryRule` CustomResource to identify the target device(s).
-With service discovery `sdc` allows to enable or disable full discovery.
+With service discovery `sdc` allows to enable or disable full discovery (see [Discovery Configuration Options](introduction.md#discovery-configuration-options)).
 Service discovery uses the kubernetes `Service` to identify the target using the cluster domain name following the [kubernetes logic](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#services).

 ## Attributes